Download Full Text (1.7 MB)

 Utah State University Press

 Ericsson, Patricia Freitag and Haswell, Richard H., "Machine Scoring of Student Essays: Truth and Consequences" (2006).
 All USU Press Publications.
-Book 139.
+139.